Local analysis of the history dependence in tetrahedra packings: History dependence in granular matter

 \section{History dependence in granular matter}

-The mechanical properties of a granular sample are known to depend on the way the sample was prepared.
-Examples include the volume response to shear \cite{radjai:04}, the increase of pressure with depth in a granular column\cite{vanel:99,wambaugh:10,back:11,perge:12}, or the density distribution inside\cite{topic:12} respectively the pressure distribution\cite{vanel:99_pile} below a sandpile.
-Another type of history dependent behavior which is sometimes referred to as memory effect can be seen if a sample is compactified, e.g.~by shearing or tapping with a driving strength $s_i$, to a specific volume fraction $\phi_{global}$.
-If then the driving strength is changed to $s_0$ it is found that the subsequent evolution of $\phi_{global}$ differs for different values of $s_i$\cite{josserand:00,nicolas:00}.
-A similar effect can be found in granular gases \cite{prados:14}.
+A number of experiments have shown that the mechanical properties of apparently identical granular samples will differ depending on how they were prepared.
+Examples include the volume response to shear \cite{radjai:04}, the force moment tensor in tapped packings \cite{pugnaloni:10,pugnaloni:11,ardanza-trevijano:14}, the increase of pressure with depth in a granular column \cite{vanel:99,wambaugh:10,back:11,perge:12}, or the pressure distribution \cite{vanel:99_pile} below a sandpile.
+Another type of history dependent behavior, which is sometimes referred to as memory effect, can be seen if a sample is compactified, e.g.~by shearing or tapping with a driving strength $s_i$, to a specific volume fraction $\phi_\textnormal{global}^0$.
+If the driving strength is then changed to some new value $s_0$, it is found that the subsequent evolution of $\phi_\textnormal{global}$ differs for different values of $s_i$ \cite{josserand:00,nicolas:00}; even though all samples now start at $\phi_\textnormal{global}^0$ and are driven with the same strength $s_0$.
+A similar effect was found in granular gases \cite{prados:14}.

-In some sense the term history dependence simply expresses the fact that $\phi$ alone does not provide a complete description of state of the packing.
-Given that the mechanical properties of the sample originate from forces transmitted between particles at contacts it seems natural to extend the description by including information on a) the number and spatial structure of the contacts and b) the distribution of contact forces.
-The second option is directly connected to the fact that frictional packings at finite pressures are hyperstatic \cite{silbert:02,zhang:05,shundyak:07,henkes:10} i.e.~there exist many possible force configurations which fulfill a given boundary conditions \cite{tighe:10}.
-The distribution of contact forces has presently only be measured in two-dimensional systems of compressive\cite{tsoungui:98} or photoelastic\cite{majmudar:05} discs, the latter experiment finds a clear dependence on the preparation protocol.
-In principle the preparation history could also be stored in distribution of the Voronoi volumes surrounding each particle, but at least for spheres neither the volume distribution \cite{aste:07} nor the shape distribution \cite{schroeder-turk:10} showed any signature of the preparation conditions.
-In this work we will study tetrahedra packings both with respect to the number and type of contacts and the properties of their Voronoi volumes.
+In some sense the term history dependence simply expresses the fact that $\phi_\textnormal{global}$ alone does not provide a complete description of the state of the packing.
+Given that the mechanical properties of the sample originate from forces transmitted between particles at their contacts it seems natural to extend the description by including information on a) the number and spatial structure of the contacts, and b) the distribution of contact forces.
+Moreover we might want to include, for reasons shown below, c) properties of the Set Voronoi cells surrounding each particle.
+(The Set Voronoi cell of a given particle comprises all points which are closer to the surface of the particle than to the surface of any other particle \cite{medvedev:94,schaller:13,weis:17}.)